 Finally, and something I'm delighted to find, it fills you up and so you eat less, and it also makes you feel fuller for a longer time.

 **Recent research for the World Health Organisation has found that a high fibre diet will result in "a 15–30% decrease in all-cause and cardiovascular related mortality, and incidence of coronary heart disease, stroke incidence and mortality, type 2 diabetes, and colorectal cancer".
 The research has been published in the medical journal,The Lancet.

 The most common advice is to eat around 30 grams of fibre a day.
 But what is 30 grams of fibre?
 Really, I don't think it's practical to expect anyone to remember what the fibre content of food might be, or to carry around a chart and/or a set of scales.

-My own method is just to remember which foods are high in fibre (officially 6g fibre or more in 100g) and which are good sources of fibre (3g or more of fibre in 100g).
+My own method is just to remember which foods are high in fibre (officially 6g fibre, or more, in 100g) and which are good sources of fibre (3g or more of fibre in 100g).
 I fill up on a high fibre breakfast which I put together myself and top up with one or two other sources of fibre for midday and evening meals.
-It fulfils two targets - high fibre and five-a-day.
+It fulfils two targets - high fibre, and five portions of fruit or vegetables a day.

 What Are Some High Fibre Foods?